bacoor-hb/sdk-passkeyring/README.md

 # Passkey connect

-> The sdk package provides a simple support connect Smart account.
+> The sdk package provides a simple wallet connection support using passkey to interact with smart account, with pre-setup appkit ( web3modal) provider

 ## Install (for single position)